 2 Methodology

-The central principle of this method is to make the batteries in RBS connected in series as much as possible, thereby maximizing the output current of the RBS.
+The central principle of this method is to make the batteries in RBS connected in parallel as much as possible, thereby maximizing the output current of the RBS.
 To universally and automatically achieve this, the overall process is divided into four steps, as shown in Fig.2a.
 Firstly, a directed graph model is established for subsequent computing, which not only contains the connected relationships between batteries and switches, but also retains the performance parameters of the batteries.
 Subsequently, based on the equivalent circuit, the MAC problem is transformed into specific objective functions and constraints.
-Then, the shortest paths (SPs, where additional batteries and switches on the path are penalized as distance) for the batteries are obtained using the Dijkstra algorithm to guide the batteries in the RBS connect in series.
+Then, the shortest paths (SPs, where additional batteries and switches on the path are penalized as distance) for the batteries are obtained using the Dijkstra algorithm to guide the batteries in the RBS connect in parallel.
 Finally, a greedy algorithm is employed to organize the switches, allowing the batteries to connect via their SPs while satisfying the constraints, resulting in the MAC of the RBS.

 Figure 2: Diagram of this method, which contains four main steps.